alegw/openzeppelin-docs/docs/docs/secure-contract.md

 ```

 Note that some of these checks (especially those depending on internal state)
-can be implemented via Function Modifiers.
+can be implemented via function modifiers.

 ## Favor pull over push payments
 Every ether transfer implies potential code execution.
 The receiving address